Natasha Dowie: Melbourne Victory

 Dowie rejoined Melbourne Victory for a fourth time in September 2018, signing a two-year permanent deal.
 She played 24 leagues matches and scored 16 goals during her two year period in the process helping the club to win the 2018–19 W-League Premiership.
 She was loaned to Vålerenga of the Toppserien in March 2019.

+Reading

 On 28 June 2021, Reading announced the signing of Dowie.

+On 31 January 2023, Reading announced that Dowie had joined Liverpool on loan for the remainder of the 2022–23 season.

+Dowie left Reading at the end of the 2022–23 season before announcing her retirement from the game on 21 September 2023.

 International career

 Dowie was called into an England training camp while still a year ten pupil at Roundwood Park School.
 She has since represented England at Under-17, 19, 20 and 23 levels, playing in the FIFA Under-20's World Cup Finals in Chile in November 2008.
 She was included in coach Hope Powell's squad for the pre-Euro 2009 friendlies against Iceland and Denmark, but did not play and was left out of the final Euro 2009 squad.

 She finally made her debut in a World Cup qualifier against Turkey in İzmir on 26 November 2009.
 Dowie was an 84th-minute substitute for Everton Ladies teammate Jody Handley.
 Six months later she won another cap as a substitute in a 6–0 win over Malta.
 Dowie remained on the fringes of the squad and her next appearance was not until September 2011.
 She was substituted at half time in a 2–2 draw with lowly Serbia.

 Dowie was not selected for the 2011 FIFA Women's World Cup, for the Great Britain squad at the 2012 London Olympics, or for UEFA Women's Euro 2013.
 Her exclusion from the latter tournament was controversial as she was the WSL's leading goalscorer at the time.

 When Hope Powell was sacked after England's Euro 2013 failure, interim coach Brent Hills immediately recalled Dowie.
 She came on as a substitute in England's first 2015 FIFA World Cup qualifier and scored her first national team goal in a 6–0 win over Belarus at Dean Court in Bournemouth.
 Dowie's continuing good form at club level meant it was something of a surprise when she was left out of England's 2015 FIFA Women's World Cup squad.
 Almost two years after her last cap in September 2014, she remained keen to play for England and hoped to win a recall from Hope Powell's successor Mark Sampson.